Inner Class in Java

 The main reason we need to declare a local variable as a final is that the local variable lives on the stack till the method is on the stack but there might be a case the object of the inner class still lives on the heap.

 Method local inner class can’t be marked as private, protected, static, and transient but can be marked as abstract and final, but not both at the same time.

 Static nested classes are not technically inner classes.
 They are like a static member of outer class.

 Anonymous inner classes are declared without any name at all.
 They are created in two ways.

-a) As subclass of specified type
+- As a subclass of the specified type

 i am in show method of super class i am in Flavor1Demo class

-a) As implementer of the specified interface
+Way 2: As an implementer of the specified interface

 i am in anonymous class